PioneerX1/RepTracker/WorkingNotes.md

 NEXT STEPS:

+- Look into Bill numbers stopping, looks like "no value for nomination" (similar JSON error as with reps)
 - Figure out why I am pulling less data from API per object (15 items vs 100) ** might be an extra parameter like "limit=500" needed
     SOLUTION: The 16th representative in House doesn't even have a field for missed_votes_pct